rafaqz/vimrc/README.md

-# Fork of...
-The Ultimate vimrc
+# Fork of "The Ultimate vimrc" for php and drupal.

-## This fork adds
+## This fork adds:

 easymotion, nerdcommenter, phpfolding, syntastic, vdebug, vim-fugitive and vim phpqa

-It also adds the vim drush plugin for drupal coding standards.
+It also adds the vim drush plugin for drupal coding standards, and my custom config.

-and my custom config.
+# From "The Ultimate vimrc"

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.